icaromeidem/minas/README.md

 MINAS was developed to assist and facilitate the complete Machine Learning workflow for astronomical photometric surveys.
 The package integrates all stages of the process, from preprocessing to final model application.

+> **Fun fact:** MINAS is also the name of a Brazilian state (Minas Gerais), the home state of Icaro Meidem, the package creator.
+As a proud "mineiro" (someone from Minas Gerais), the name represents both the astronomical focus and personal heritage.

 ### Main Features
 - **Complete workflow**: Integrates preprocessing, feature selection, hyperparameter tuning, and model application in a single package.
 - **Random Forest and XGBoost integrated**: Optimized pipelines for classification and regression with the main ML libraries, easily extensible to other algorithms.